 There are the people who schedule in advance because it’s their birthday, or they’re planning to run a marathon, they feel stressed and want to relax, or they just want to do something nice for themselves.

 I have a smartphone, so emailing me and calling me are basically the same thing – do whichever one is more comfortable for you – and I will do my best to fit you in when it works for you.
-Advance notice is more likely to get you the time slot you want, but please do call and ask for same-day appointments, as I am often available for those.
+Advance notice is more likely to get you the time slot you want, but please do call and ask for same-day appointments, as I am occasionally available for those.

 My studio is located an easy three-block walk from Ashby Bart.
 There is abundant street and bike parking available.
+Please note that there are 11 steps up to my apartment, and there is a railing.

 Once we confirm your appointment time, I will send you my address in a confirmation email message.